 The James Smith’s almshouse in Maidenhead was established in 1661 to house “eight poor ancient men and their wives, inhabitants of Maidenhead or Cookham, each of them to be 50 years at least”.
 Today, the James Smith’s almshouse remains in its original Grade ll* listed building, the oldest in Maidenhead, and eight residents are housed, still according to age and need.

 Salters’ Gardens in Watford was built in 1863, having moved from its original site in the City of London, and is currently leased to Home Group housing association.
 The Salters’ Company retains nomination rights over 12 of the dwellings, and these residents are considered part of the Salters’ family.

 Both almshouses are suitable for older people of limited means, capable of independent living and with connections to the local area.
-Application enquiries can be directed to Kate Priest, Charities Manager at email@example.com
+Application enquiries can be directed to Katherine Walker, at email@example.com

 All the flats are currently occupied.
 If a vacancy becomes available, we will highlight this on the website.